alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 ### Custom Content Area

-You can customize the title and content area using `header` and `message`.
-You can also customize the cancel and confirm button text using `confirmText` and `cancelText`.
+You can use `header` and `message` to customize the title and content area respectively.
+You can also use `confirmText` and `cancelText` to customize the text of the confirm and cancel buttons.

 ```tsx
 import {